opabravo/opabravo.github.io/HackTheBox - Machines/1. HTB - Easy/_posts/2024-12-22-HackTheBox Writeup - UnderPass.md

 Underpass is an Easy Linux machine starting with a default Apache Ubuntu page.
 This leads the attacker to enumerate the machine&#039;s UDP ports for alternative attack vectors.
 The attacker can enumerate SNMP and discover that `Daloradius` is running on the remote machine, and the operators panel can be accessed using the default credentials.
-Inside the panel, the password hash for the user `svcMosh` is stored, and it&#039;s crackable.
+Inside the panel, the password hash for the user `svcMosh` is stored, and it's crackable.
 Then, the attacker can log in to the remote machine using SSH with the credentials they have obtained.
 The user `svcMosh` is configured to run `mosdh-server` as `root`, which allows the attacker to connect to the server from their local machine and interact with the remote machine as the `root` user.

 # Recon
 ---